pingcap/blog/async-commit-the-accelerator-for-transaction-commit-in-tidb-5.0.md

 ## Notes

 [^1]:
-     In order to ensure that the Max TS of the new leader is large enough after the region leader transfers, TiKV also gets the latest timestamp from PD to update the Max TS after the region leader transfers and the region is merged.
+     In order to ensure that the Max TS of the new leader is large enough after the Region leader transfers, TiKV also gets the latest timestamp from PD to update the Max TS after the Region leader transfers and the Region is merged.

 [^2]:
      In the prewriting process, to prevent that a more recent snapshot read breaks this constraint, TiKV adds a memory lock to the prewrite key and temporarily blocks the read requests whose Start TSs are greater than or equal to the Min Commit TS.